All voters must meet age, citizenship, and residency requirements. You must also be registered to vote.

 - Have been discharged from parole on any charge

 If you are on parole, you must get a Certificate of Relief or a Certificate of Conduct to restore your voting rights.
 You must also register again.
 To learn about getting Certificate of Relief or a Certificate of Conduct, visit the Certificate of Conduct page.

 If you are in prison or jail for a felony, you cannot vote.

 If you are awaiting arraignment, trial, or sentencing at the New York City Department of Correction, you are eligible to vote.

-Learn about voting rights for people with a criminal record or inmates of Department of Correction.
+Learn about voting rights and registration for people with a criminal record or incarcerated people.

 Re-Registering to Vote after Prison

 If you were in prison for a felony, the Board of Elections was notified and your name was removed from the voting rolls.